DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-02-10-autocomplete-analytics.md

 ## Recording when users do not find what they’re looking for

-We want to understand what is happening when users do not find what they’re looking for in the autocomplete suggestions..
+We want to understand what is happening when users do not find what they’re looking for in the autocomplete suggestions.
 When a user changes a mind, we record what they typed and what they ended up picking.

 We’ve only added the analytics to fields that are collecting non-sensitive data: